Budget Macau Trip Plan

 For budget travelers visiting Macau between June and September then, I’d advise you to spend a little more and stay at the East Asia Hotel or Macau Hotel S instead.
 Perhaps only $150 more than the San Va, it’ll be worth every penny as you crank that AC up and enjoy your own private bathroom and bathtub.

 The East Asia is far more historically significant, while Macau Hotel S offers all the cleanliness and comfort of a well maintained modern hotel.
-No matter which one you choose, it’ll be an excellent extra $20 US spent, particularly if you’re traveling as a couple.
+No matter which one you choose, it’ll be an excellent extra $20 US spent, particularly if you’re travelling as a couple.
 Nocturnal activities do not play out AT ALL at the San Va, unless you like the whole hotel listening in.
 Besides that, if you feel like kicking it up a notch and doing it extra nasty, you’d probably break their beds too.

 Barring that however, should you be traveling between October and April, then the San Va should do just fine, and it has an amazing location to boot, minutes away from many of the top sites on the beautiful and historic Rua De Felicidade (Street of Happiness).